geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 The bundle will automatically register your provider into the `bazinga_geocoder.geocoder` service.

+**Note:** the `bazinga_geocoder.geocoder.adapter` service represents the configured Geocoder's adapter.
+If your provider needs an HTTP adapter, you should inject this service into the service you have just created.

 ### Dumpers

 If you need to dump your geocoded data to a specific format, you can use the